-To ensure that permitted extractive industry developments are in accordance with the guidelines on Environmental Management in the Extractive Industry (EPA, 2006), the Wildlife, Habitats and the Extractive Industry (Notice Nature/ Irish Concrete Federation / NPWS 2010) and the Environmental Code (ICF, 2006).
+- Environmental Management in the Extractive Industry (EPA, 2006) - Quarries and Ancillary Activities: Guidelines for Planning Authorities (DEHLG, 2004) - Wildlife, Habitats and the Extractive Industry (Notice Nature/ Irish Concrete Federation / NPWS 2010) - The Environmental Code (ICF, 2006) - Geological Heritage Guidelines for the Extractive Industry (ICF and GSI, 2008) - Archaeological Code of Practice (ICF and DEHLG, 2009)

-To ensure facilities for the manufacture of concrete and tarmac, where applicable, are located within existing quarries, to take advantage of a convenient supply of materials, subject to such facilities being appropriately sited, on-going management and controls over the generation of emissions, the access and local roads network being acceptable for the traffic generated and compliance with normal planning and environmental criteria and the development management standards contained in Chapter 18.
+To ensure facilities for the manufacture of concrete and tarmac, where applicable, are located within existing extractive industry sites, to take advantage of a convenient supply of materials, subject to:

+- Such facilities being appropriately sited having regard to visual amenities - Such facilities being subject to on-going management and controls over the generation of emissions - The access and local roads network being acceptable for the traffic generated - Compliance with normal planning and environmental criteria and the development management standards in Chapter 18.

-To consider the use of worked out sites for the deposit of inert waste material subject to complying with the necessary environmental and traffic safeguards, particularly when such proposals result in the creation and protection of habitats and subject to compliance with the development management standards contained in Chapter 18.
+To consider the use of worked out sites for the deposit and recycling of inert waste material, subject to complying with the necessary environmental and traffic safeguards, particularly when such proposals result in the creation and protection of habitats and subject to compliance with the development management standards contained in Chapter 18.